gaspard/lucy-library/documentation/tasks/basic3DScene.md

 # Creating a basic 3D scene

-This tutorial explains how to create a basic 3D scene with [three.js](http://threejs.org), a very powerful library for creating 3D in the with Javascript.
+This tutorial explains how to create a basic 3D scene with [three.js](http://threejs.org), a very powerful library for creating 3D with Javascript.

 ## Setup rendering context